FAQs about Yoga Classes and Reiki

 Always consult with your physician to see if starting a new exercise program is right for you.
 Let your instructor know if any health condition changes.

 You are responsible to keep yourself safe and free from injury.
 You can do this by discontinuing movement that hurts.
-Always feel free to ask a question when you are not sure about something.
 Slow and attentive movements help you to be aware of what your body can and should not do.

-On the intake form, please make the instructor aware of all health conditions and medications that may affect your ability to move and breath well during class.
+On the Student Information Form, please make the instructor aware of all health conditions and medications that may affect your ability to move and breath well during class.
 The instructor may give you modifications based on the information you report.
 Please practice these suggestions.
 It may be a good idea to have a private session if your health is complicated.
+Update the instructor with any changes to health conditions prior to class.

 Please arrive on time and leave at the end.
 If you need to arrive late or leave early, please do not disturb the class and sit near the door.